ml-tooling/ml-workspace/README.md

   <a href="#faq">FAQ</a>
 </p>

 The ML workspace is an all-in-one web-based IDE specialized for machine learning and data science.
-It is simple to deploy and gets you started within minutes to productively built and train ML solutions on your own machines.
+It is simple to deploy and gets you started within minutes to productively built ML solutions on your own machines.
 This workspace is the ultimate tool for developers preloaded with a variety of popular data science libraries (e.g., Tensorflow, PyTorch, Keras, Sklearn) and dev tools (e.g., Jupyter, VS Code, Tensorboard) perfectly configured, optimized, and integrated.

 ## Highlights